Arkadiy-Garber/SprayNPray/README.md

 This allows the user to visually inspect the data, seeing what the closest taxonomic group to each contig is.

 See the Wiki Tab for a brief tutorial on how to use this software.

+Pseudofinder is developed by Arkadiy Garber, Arizona State University, Tempe, Arizona, USA.

+This project still a work in progress, so there is no official publication.
+If it was useful for your work, you can cite it as: A. Garber 2020: spray-and-pray, GitHub repository: https://github.com/filip-husnik/pseudo-finder/.

+Please also cite various dependencies used by Pseudofinder.